AlexsLemonade/2021-march-training/workshop/resources-for-consultation-sessions.md

 In this version of our workshop, we won't work with microarray data, but there are hundreds of thousands of microarray samples available from refine.bio.
 The microarray datasets you can download from the refine.bio web interface are quantile normalized and are distributed as TSV files you can read into R using functions we cover in training.
 The metadata is included in your download in a TSV file that starts with `metadata_`.
-You may find our microarray example notebooks for working with refine.bio data helpful with your [differential expression](https://alexslemonade.github.io/refinebio-examples/02-microarray/differential-expression_microarray_01_2-groups.html), [dimension reduction](https://alexslemonade.github.io/refinebio-examples/02-microarray/dimension-reduction_microarray_01_pca.html), or [GSEA pathway analyses](https://alexslemonade.github.io/refinebio-examples/02-microarray/pathway-analysis_microarray_02_gsea.html), to name a few.
+You may find our [microarray example notebooks](https://alexslemonade.github.io/refinebio-examples/02-microarray/00-intro-to-microarray.html) for working with refine.bio data helpful with your [differential expression](https://alexslemonade.github.io/refinebio-examples/02-microarray/differential-expression_microarray_01_2-groups.html), [dimension reduction](https://alexslemonade.github.io/refinebio-examples/02-microarray/dimension-reduction_microarray_01_pca.html), or [GSEA pathway analyses](https://alexslemonade.github.io/refinebio-examples/02-microarray/pathway-analysis_microarray_02_gsea.html), to name a few.
+Note that what we cover in training is largely RNA-seq specific, so if you obtain microarray data from refine.bio, you should not expect to use the exact same code as we do in training.

 ### RNA-seq data